The Sheer Ego Behind This Name!

 Why August is called August?: Romans vs. Egyptians

-And then there’s the sibling rivalry.
-Julius Caesar had July (named after himself, naturally), so Augustus wasn’t about to let his adoptive father outshine him in the calendar game.
+Julius Caesar already had July (named after himself, naturally), so Augustus wasn’t about to let his adoptive father outshine him in the calendar game.
 He made sure his month had 31 days too.
 Why?
 Because in ancient Rome, the length of your month was a direct measure of your power.
-July had 31 days, so August had to have 31 days—anything less would be a sign of inferiority.
-And if there’s one thing Augustus didn’t do, it was inferiority.
+July had 31 days, so August had to match—anything less would be a sign of inferiority.
+And if there’s one thing Augustus didn’t do, it was settle for second place.

 Why August is called August: Julius Caesar and Augustus